Plugin Alias is a new feature since Tiki3 to make "new plugins" (aliases) based on previously existing plugins in your Tiki site.

 - central management/reduce potential errors

-- So if a plugin is used in hundreds of wiki pages, and you want to change a setting, you change it in one place.
+- If a plugin alias is used in hundreds of wiki pages, and you want to change a setting, you change it in one place

-The Plugin Alias Manager can be found at the "Editing and Plugins" admin panel under the "Plugin Aliases" tab (tiki-admin.php?page=textarea&cookietab=3).
+The Plugin Alias management can be found at the "Editing and Plugins" control panel under the "Plugin Aliases" tab (-+tiki-admin.php?page=textarea&cookietab=3+-).